Lauren B. Fay

 Dana Davis graduated from the Fashion Institute of Technology in New York City in 2003, and immediately co-founded a design label and retail store in Brooklyn, NY.
-After several years, her passion for production and design led to her to work across the apparel industries at various companies such as Urban Outfitters, Macys and Carlisle Group.
+After several years, her passion for production and design led her to work across the apparel industries at various companies such as Urban Outfitters, Macys and Carlisle Group.

-In 2010, was recruited by Mara Hoffman to lead and grow the company’s Production Department, where she secured partnerships with facilities across the world while optimizing internal processes.
+In 2010, she was recruited by Mara Hoffman to lead and grow the company’s Production Department, where she secured partnerships with facilities across the world while optimizing internal processes.
 In 2012, Davis became the Director of Production and Design and was integral in the company’s transformation into the recognizable and widely distributed brand that it is today.
 In 2015, Founder and President Mara Hoffman appointed Davis to spearhead the company’s transition towards sustainability.
-Since then, the Mara Hoffman brand has taken critical steps to mapping, evaluating, and reconfiguring its supply chain in order to make positive changes.
+Since then, the Mara Hoffman brand has taken critical steps to map, evaluating, and reconfiguring its supply chain in order to make positive changes.

 Dana, now the Vice President of Sustainability, Product and Business Strategy is also an advisor for Fashion Revolution USA and is engaged with industry organizations, educators and innovators such as Fashion Positive, Textile Exchange, CFDA, and the SAC.